wenlongche/SrcExpl/readme.md

 * Display definitions and declarations of various languages supported by ctags and various types including functions, macros, structures, arrays, methods, classes, and variables.
-* Jump to the displayed context in the SrcExpl window using the mouse or your own key mapping.
+* Jump to the displayed context in the Source Explorer window using the mouse or your own key mapping.
 * Jump back from the context location with the mouse context menu or your own key mapping.